pirog/lando-pantheon-ci-workflow-example/README.md

 Lando Reference
 ---------------

-You should definitely check out the [Lando docs](https://docs.devwithlando.io) for a full sweep on its capabilities but here are some helpers for this particular config. **YOU PROBABLY WANT TO LANDO START YOUR APP BEFORE YOU DO MOST OF THESE THINGS.**
+You should definitely check out the [Lando Pantheon docs](https://docs.devwithlando.io/tutorials/pantheon.html) for a full sweep on its capabilities but here are some helpers for this particular config. **YOU PROBABLY WANT TO LANDO START YOUR APP BEFORE YOU DO MOST OF THESE THINGS.**

 Unless otherwise indicated these should all be run from your repo root (eg the directory that contains the `.lando.yml` for your site).